SecureFlow Manager usage

-The SecureFlow Manager (AKA The Filter) is the component in an unblu integrated system that is responsible for the Injection and for Forwarding Webpage Resources (images, css) to the collaboration server so that they can be transmitted to the agent's browser.
-Custom filters may, in addition, be responsible for Proxying certain browser requests to the server.
+The SecureFlow Manager (SFM) is the component in an Unblu integrated system that’s responsible for the snippet injection and for forwarding webpage resources such as images and CSS files to the Collaboration Server so that they can be transmitted to the agent’s browser.
+Custom filters may, in addition, be responsible for proxying certain browser requests to the server.

-The filter is the link between the collaboration server and the customer's website (web or application server).
-Depending on the deployment scenario the filter might be part of (or even implement) a reverse proxy, fully integrated in the client's web or application server or integrated into the customer's website (client side filter).
+The SFM is the link between the Collaboration Server and the customer’s website (web or application server).
+Depending on the deployment scenario, the SFM might be part of (or even implement) a reverse proxy, fully integrated in the client’s web or application server or integrated into the customer’s website (client-side filter).

-The decision on when to inject what is rule based.
-The rules are the main configuration element of the filter.
+The decision on when to inject what is rule-based.
+The rules are the main configuration element of the SFM.
 They must stay in sync with the server settings.
-The collaboration server provides a json-based configuration, including rules and injection advice for the filter.
+The Collaboration Server provides a JSON-based configuration, including rules and injection advice for the SFM.

-Another filter responsibility is to catch resources as they fly-by and send them to the collaboration server in case a co-browsing session is active.
+Another responsibility of the SFM is to catch resources as they fly by and send them to the Collaboration Server in case a co-browsing session is active.
 This is only required for setups that depend on webpage resources delivered by the server.
 The process of uploading webpage resources is called "add-to-cache" in the server.

-Usually, proxying is the responsibility of the reverse proxy the filter is running / integrated with.
+Usually, proxying is the responsibility of the reverse proxy the SFM is running or integrated with.
 Some setups have no proxies in their existing network topology and introducing one only for the purpose of enabling co-browsing may be too expensive or for other reasons not feasible.
 In such cases, it may be an option to implement simple proxying yourself.